5/12/2023

 Ted Goldthorpe

-So I think we're going to provide our additional disclosure.
-I think what we will show you is if the income continues to grow and the volatility is much more around investment income.
-And so we will, you know, like I think when people look at our stock, they really are looking for guidance around FREs.
-And some of the volatility you're seeing in that is investment income.
-So what we'll do for our investors is we're going to provide some additional disclosure just because to your point, it looks a little funny when you look at our quarter over quarter trends.
+I think we're going to provide our additional disclosure.
+I think what we'll show you is fee income continues to grow and the volatility is much more around investment income.
+I think when people look at our stock, they really are looking for guidance around FRE.
+Some of the volatility you're seeing in that is investment income.
+What we'll do for our investors is we're going to provide some additional disclosure just because To your point, it looks a little funny when you look at our quarter-by-quarter trends.

 speaker

-And maybe to tie that in to that on the FRE, the last management was $1.4 million down from last year.
-And expenses were really up in that 72 and it looked like it was GNA.
-So like is FRE in terms of a target this year, it's like it's tracking below last year.
-And based on Jason's comments on revenue, is that kind of fair?
+And maybe to tie that in, Ted, on the FRA for asset management, it was $1.4 million down from last year, and expenses were really up in that second, too, and it looked like it was GMA.
+So, like, is FRA, in terms of a target this year, it seems like, It's tracking below last year, and based on Jason's comments on revenue, is that kind of fair?

 speaker